//PERFORM /SPEAK /WORKSHOP

 What stands out

 You don't need to be famous.
 You need to be thoughtful and prepared.
 Strong proposals describe what attendees will hear, what your setup looks like, and what makes the performance different from a generic gig.
-Performance examples (links to past sets) are required.
+Performance examples (links to videos of recent, live & in-person sets) are required.

 Talks & Panels